IL: L701; PIL:95558

 Students enrolling for credit at KU Leuven:

-This course is taught at Ealing Abbey, London from 5 to 16 July 2021 for academic year 2021-2022.
+This course is taught at Ealing Abbey, London from 4 to 15 July 2022 for academic year 2022 – 2023.
 This course begins well before its course description is first posted on the KU Leuven web-site.
-To enquire please write to: il AT liturgyinstitute DOT org.
+To enquire please write to us by E-mail at this link.
 After successfully completing this course at Ealing, you may thereafter enrol for this course at KU Leuven to receive KU Leuven study points / ECTS credits.

 The course anticipates the student will spend 60 hours in personal reading and study.